 So go, grab your backpack and get that plane ticket!
 Explore.
 Dream.
 Discover!

-With comprehensive advice from ex military personnel, martial arts practitioners and teachers as well as qualified health care professionals, this book is an absolute must read for anyone about to set off on their gap year or round the world adventure.
+With comprehensive advice from ex military personnel, self defence experts as well as qualified health care professionals, this book is an absolute must read for anyone about to set off on their gap year or round the world adventure.